Ypsilenna/ypsilenna.github.io/_posts/2023-07-24-comic-nostalgia.md

 categories: [microblog]
 tags: [personal]
 moods: 😐
+ogimage: /static/image/blank.png
+ogdesc: Sometimes I miss having my own webcomic, but then I recall how much work it was and I am not sure if I can handle creating such long sequences anymore (...)
 ---
 Sometimes I miss having my own webcomic, but then I recall how much work it was and I am not sure if I can handle creating such long sequences anymore.
 It was so tiring 😱